Discrepancies of Spanning Trees and Hamilton Cycles: Proof of and

-A \defn{walk} in a hypergraph $H$ is a sequence of vertices $v_1,\dots,v_k$ such that for every $1 \leq i \leq k-1$, there is a hyperedge of $H$ containing $v_i,v_{i+1}$.
-We say that $H$ is \defn{connected} if there is a walk between any given pair of vertices.
+A \defn{walk} in a hypergraph $H$ is a sequence of (not necessarily distinct) vertices $v_1,\dots,v_k$ such that for every $1 \leq i \leq k-1$, there is a hyperedge of $H$ containing $v_i,v_{i+1}$.
+We say that $H$ is \defn{connected} if there is a walk between any given pair of vertices, or $|V(H)| = 1$.

-\begin{lemma} If $G$ is connected then so is $H = H^r(G,f)$. \end{lemma}
+\begin{lemma} If $G$ is connected then so is $H = H(G,f)$. \end{lemma}

 \begin{proof} Let $X,Y \in V(H)$.
 Fix arbitrary $x \in X$, $y \in Y$.
-Since $G$ is connected, it contains a path $z_0 = x,z_1,\dots,z_k = y$ between $x$ and $y$.
+Since $G$ is connected, it contains a path $x = z_0,z_1,\dots,z_k = y$ between $x$ and $y$.
 For each $0 \leq j \leq k-1$, let $i_j$ be the colour of the edge $\{z_j,z_{j+1}\} \in E(G)$, and let $Z_j$ be the colour-$i_j$ component containing this edge.
-Observe that for every $0 \leq j \leq k-2$, either $\{z_j,z_{j+1}\}$ and $\{z_{j+1},z_{j+2}\}$ have the same colour, in which case $Z_j = Z_{j+1}$, or $Z_j$ and $Z_{j+1}$ are contained together in a hyperedge of $H$, namely the hyperedge corresponding to the vertex $z_{j+1} \in Z_j \cap Z_{j+1}$.
+Observe that for every $0 \leq j \leq k-2$, either $\{z_j,z_{j+1}\}$ and $\{z_{j+1},z_{j+2}\}$ have the same colour, in which case $Z_j = Z_{j+1}$, or $Z_j$ and $Z_{j+1}$ are contained together in a hyperedge of $H$, namely the hyperedge $e_{z_{j+1}}$ corresponding to the vertex $z_{j+1} \in Z_j \cap Z_{j+1}$.
 Similarly, the hyperedge $e_x$ contains both $X$ and $Z_0$, and the hyperedge $e_y$ contains both $Y$ and $Z_k$ (it is possible that $X = Z_0$ or $Y = Z_k$).
 It is now easy to see that $X,Z_0,\dots,Z_k,Y$ is a walk in $H$ between $X$ and $Y$, as required. \end{proof}